stpd1/stpd/README.md

 # STPD language
 ## Introduction
-STPD is a toy minimalistic programming language for engineering calculations.
+STPD is a toy minimalistic programming language for scientific calculations.
 Its main characteristics are:
 - stack RPN based (no PEMDAS and parenthesis needed);
 - array oriented (most functions automatically works on arrays);
 - homoiconicity (language expressions are written as arrays);